Indiana Military Service Deduction

 If you are retired from the military or are the surviving spouse of a person who was in the military, you may be able to take this deduction if:

-- You received military retirement or survivor's benefits in 2014, and
+2. You received military retirement or survivor's benefits during the taxable year, and

-If you served in the Indiana National Guard or the reserve component of the armed forces during 2014, you should review the instructions contained in the Indiana long form IT-40.
+If you served in the Indiana National Guard or the reserve component of the armed forces during the taxable year, you should review the instructions contained on Page 20 of the Indiana IT-40 Instructions.

 Military income earned while in a combat zone is not taxable on your Federal or State income tax returns.
 Since Indiana is not taxing this income, your combat zone income is not eligible for a deduction.